-The Fund is intended for growth- and risk-oriented investors who especially wish to achieve capital growth by investing in higher-risk assets.
-In light of the high earnings potential that is associated with the investment, investors must be aware of and in a position to accept high value fluctuations and correspondingly high potential losses.
+The Fund is intended for earnings-oriented investors who wish to achieve continuous returns and capital growth.
+In light of the higher earnings potential offered by the Fund, investors must be willing and able to tolerate a higher level of value fluctuations and possibly higher losses.
 In order to assess the risks and opportunities associated with the investment, investors should have sufficient experience and knowledge of investment products and capital markets, or should seek competent investment advice.